Radcliffe Observatory Campaign

 In a city renowned for its architectural grandeur, the Radcliffe Observatory stands apart – not only for its extraordinary international significance in the history of science, but also because it remains one of Oxford’s best-kept secrets.

-• Accessibility improvements, such as a new entrance ramp and acoustic enhancements to enable inclusive use of the Dining Hall
+- Further accessibility improvements, such as acoustic enhancements to enable inclusive use of the Dining Hall

 Green Templeton is committed to safeguarding the Observatory – not as a museum piece, but as a living, accessible space embedded in the life of the college and the wider community.
 These upgrades will ensure the Observatory remains a cherished part of Oxford’s heritage and a vital asset within the College’s long-term estate strategy.